llvm/llvm-project/clang/docs/BoundsSafety.rst

 Annotation for interoperating with bounds-unsafe code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* ``__unsafe_indexable`` : A pointer with this annotation behaves the same as a plain C pointer.
+A pointer with the ``__unsafe_indexable`` annotation behaves the same as a plain C pointer.
 That is, the pointer does not have any bounds information and pointer operations are not checked.

-* ``__unsafe_indexable`` can be used to mark pointers from system headers or pointers from code that has not adopted -fbounds safety.
+``__unsafe_indexable`` can be used to mark pointers from system headers or pointers from code that has not adopted -fbounds safety.
 This enables interoperation between code using ``-fbounds-safety`` and code that does not.

 Default pointer types
 ---------------------